TickTeam/guide-tt/ticktick_web_app/how_to_print_a_task.md

 3.Choose “Print”.

 Before printing, print preview allows you to view what a printed version of the document would look like on the screen.
-And you can change paper size, margins ect.
+You can change paper size, margins ect.